-“We want to make it clear that we will always stay on the side of our customers in relation to predatory behaviour while making sure they always have access to the best deals.”
+“We want to make it clear that we will always stay on the side of our customers in relation to predatory behavior while making sure they always have access to the best deals.”

-David Liškutin, Chief Legal Officer at Kiwi.com, said: “The legal situation related to certain airline’s conditions of carriage is confusing and complicated for travellers, and it is hard to foresee certain legal outcomes of their travel behaviour.
+David Liškutin, Chief Legal Officer at Kiwi.com, said: “The legal situation related to certain airline’s conditions of carriage is confusing and complicated for travelers, and it is hard to foresee certain legal outcomes of their travel behavior.

 “We hold a rather liberal point of view because we trust in free will and the right to free choice in respect to the use of the product customers purchase from service providers, including airlines.

-“We think that customers should have the liberty to choose whether they will use the service and to what extent, without the risk of being penalised.
+“We think that customers should have the liberty to choose whether they will use the service and to what extent, without the risk of being penalized.

 “In this regard, we offer them our aid in the case they are sued for exercising their right to free choice.”